Incitement/appService/README.md

 - Link to custom subdomain
 - Link custom DNS
 - Build deployment options with load testing on a proper DevOps Org.
 DELETE END OF DAY
+- Create the landing pages for Microsoft, Google
+- Look further into creating a custom user profile database with Azure DB